Tuesday to Saturday, 10.00 - 17.00

 Today, the Museum continues to offer free access to visitors, just as Soane intended.
 We host thought-provoking exhibitions, run inspiring events, and maintain a rich research library.

 Our Trustees safeguard the museum, supported by a small team of staff and volunteers.
-We’re always looking for people to work with us.
-You can volunteer or apply to be part of our team.

 Your support is vital to the museum.
 All donations help us continue our work, making sure everyone can enjoy Sir John Soane’s legacy, today and in the future.